-Our instrumental variables (IV) strategy is summarized by the second stages expressed in equations (1) and (2), and the first stage:

-(3) $$s_i = \gamma_0 + \gamma_1 R_i + \gamma_2 F_i + \gamma_3 R_i F_i + \gamma_4 R_i A_i + \pi_i^c + \pi_i^m + \eta_i$$ where R is the compulsory schooling reform dummy, being equal to 1 if the individual was exposed to the reformed schooling law and 0 otherwise.
-Following the baseline specification in Aakvik et al. (2010), we add interaction terms between the reform dummy and family background variables, RF, and between the reform dummy and variables indicating availability of different school types RA.
-The vector A includes indicator variables for the availability of upper secondary school, vocational college, regional college and university in the municipality that the individual grew up in.
-By adding the interaction terms, we allow the response to the compulsory schooling reform to vary with family background and availability of different schools at the municipality level is unchanged over this time period, the full set of municipality indicators, π^m , capture the direct effects of school availability on years of schooling.
+Our instrumental variables (IV) strategy is summarized by the second stages expressed in equations (1) and (2), and the first stage where R is the compulsory schooling reform dummy, equal to 1 if the individual was exposed to the reformed schooling law and 0 otherwise.
+Following the baseline specification in Aakvik et al. (2010), we add interaction terms between the reform dummy and family background variables, RF, and between the reform dummy and variables indicating availability of different school types, RA.
+The vector A includes indicator variables for the availability of upper secondary school, vocational college, regional college and university in the municipality in which the individual grew up.
+By adding the interaction terms, we allow the response to the compulsory schooling reform to vary with family background and availability of different school types.
+As the availability of different schools at the municipality level is unchanged over this time period, the full set of municipality indicators, π^m , capture the direct effects of school availability on years of schooling.
 The full set of birth cohort indicators, π^c , allows for a (possibly nonlinear) secular trend in educational attainment.